Generative Modeling of Neural Dynamics via Latent Stochastic Differential Equations: Results

-As demonstrated in Figure~\ref{fig_simualtions}a, the latent SDE model can better explain the data variance when using fewer latent dimensions compared to a latent ODE model.
+As demonstrated in Fig.~\ref{fig_simualtions}a, the latent SDE model can better explain the data variance when using fewer latent dimensions compared to a latent ODE model.
 Increasing the latent dimensions beyond the true state dimensions does not significantly improve the model fit unlike the ODE-based model which stagnates at a lower absolute value and higher latent dimension.
-Additionally, as shown in Figure~\ref{fig_simualtions}b, the latent SDE model is more robust to process noise compared to latent ODE and LFADS models.
-These results suggest that latent SDEs can be more reliable to model real-world data when the true state dimension is unknown and process noise can emerge from unobserved interactions.
+Additionally, as shown in Fig.~\ref{fig_simualtions}b, the latent SDE model is more robust to process noise compared to latent ODE and LFADS models.
+These results suggest that latent SDEs can be more reliable when modeling real-world data when the true state dimension is unknown and process noise can emerge from unobserved interactions.
 In this setting, a probabilistic initial state with deterministic dynamics, as in the case of latent ODEs and LFADS, may not be sufficient.
+Figures~\ref{fig_simualtions}c and~\ref{fig_simualtions}d show the model predictions for the spike counts and the underlying firing rates, respectively.
+Figure~\ref{fig_simualtions}e demonstrates the phase portrait of the inferred dynamical system compared to the ground truth simulated dynamical system.